 Another striking example is that for green crime threats, illegal fish hunting.
 Some fish species are being exhausted due to illegal fishing, fishing according to standards can seriously disrupt the balance of nature.
 The income from these crimes adversely affects the economy, but besides, these crimes also cause incredible harm to nature.
 These threats are growing, as penalties and fines related to Green Crime offenses are generally significantly lower than other money laundering and financing of terrorism.

 Red AML Flags in Green Crime

-Financial institutions have a hard time distinguishing them when examining green crimes.
-Because it is not easy to distinguish whether this crime is legal or not.
-Criminals know the ways to legitimize their work, laundering the money they obtain, making them look like legal income, and preventing them from being noticed by complicating this process.
+Financial institutions have a hard time distinguishing them when examining green crimes because it is not easy to distinguish whether this crime is legal or not.
+Criminals know how to legitimize their work, launder the money they obtain, make them look like legal income, and prevent them from being noticed by complicating this process.
 A timber business can take a certain legal area and then cut more trees from where it bought, making it look like it is legal.
-Criminals can set up a shell company for shipping jobs here, with shell companies they are trying to legalize the business.
+Criminals can set up a shell company for shipping jobs here, with shell companies trying to legalize it.

 In this way, criminals can carry illegal wildlife products while concealing useful property and dealing in many jurisdictions.
 All of these situations are red flags for businesses.
 For this reason, organizations that do business with individuals or legal entities operating in environmental areas should implement KYC measures, perform necessary due diligence and transaction monitoring.
 Financial institutions should also review the payment methods of transactions.